IvLabs/pc_guidelines/opensource_git_contrib/README.md

 ## Creating a new contribution to the same repo
 1. Delete the old fork (if the master is ahead of your fork).
 2. Create a new fork and do all changes there.
-3. Create a Pull request and repeat above steps.
+3. Create a Pull Request and repeat above steps.
 4. Thats it!

 This is an oversimplified way of contributing
 For more advanced usage we can use branches and commands like adding upstream url and doing `git fetch`.
 Please read online about these concepts.
-A great explanation can be found [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962) and [here](https://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository).
-It's a must read for everyone.
+Great explanations can be found [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962) and [here](https://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository).
+They're a must read for everyone.